WELCOME TO MOTHERS' MILK BANK

 - We believe in alleviating illness and hunger whenever possible through the collection and distribution of breast milk to hospitals, families and caring communities.

 - We believe that people, society and the planet benefits from breast milk bringing balance on a systemic level.

 Milk Banks, when affiliated with the Human Milk Banking Association of North America (HMBANA), are safe, certified, and have a legacy of meeting the needs of the most vulnerable addressing the issues of equity and social justice for women, babies and families under or at the poverty line.
-Mothers’ Milk Bank distributed over 715,000 ounces in 2019 to 107 hospitals, including those located in Arizona, Hawaii, Colorado, Nevada, Texas and Washington.
+Mothers’ Milk Bank routinely distributes over 715,000 ounces per year to 107 hospitals, including those located in Arizona, Hawaii, Colorado, Nevada, Texas and Washington.

 It’s Simple.
 It’s Safe.
 It’s the Best for Babies!